 This area is dedicated to music composed in support of The Rights of Living Things, and The Rights of Sentient Beings, a unified declaration of ten ethical principles.
-The four pieces below will form a suite of short works that are planned for each article.
+The pieces below will form a suite of short works that are planned to support each article.

 Music reaches a diverse audience, and we connect with music very differently than to written text.
 Music encourages me to consider rights from an emotional, non-rational perspective, it wakens me to feeling as well as thought.
 In my experience, ideas only result in action when they impact on both the head and heart.

-You are welcome to share your views about the music using the contact form:Comment on The Rights of Living Things
+You are welcome to share your views about the music:Comment on The Rights of Living Things

 Life extends from organic to partially-organic and non-organic beings who are sentient.